 Extra-curricular programs including visual and performing arts and athletics at the high school level are focal points within each campus.
 Students begin their visual and performing arts instruction in elementary school and access continues through high school.

-Students at attending Santa Monica High School and Malibu High School the two comprehensive have a graduation rate of more than 96%, with the majority of students moving forward with post-secondary options.
-The district implemented Common Core State Standards in the 14-15 school year with an emphasis on college and career readiness.
+Students attending Santa Monica High School and Malibu High School have a graduation rate of about 95%, with the majority of students moving forward with post-secondary education options.
+The district implemented California State in the 14-15 school year with an emphasis on college and career readiness.
 The district has a robust Regional Occupation Program and Career Technical Education program, along with a growing Science, Technology, Engineering and Math (STEM) pathway to meet the demands of 21st century careers.

 Students and families can feel confident knowing that all campuses are safe environments and that safety and security of students and staff is the top priority of SMMUSD.

 The communities of Santa Monica and Malibu have approved two bonds in recent years for the modernization, technology and safety updates of schools.
 Measure BB was approved in 2006 for $268 million and Measure ES in 2012 for $385 million.
+Local voters also passed Measure Y/YY in 2010 and Measure GSH/GS in 2016, along with Measure R parcel tax in 2008.
 The district appreciates the support of the communities it serves.